luigisaetta/oci-speech-demos/README.md

 You can take a set of audio files (for example, in wav format), upload these files to a bucket in the OCI Object Storage and get json files containing the transcriptions, in few minutes.

-In this repository you will find examples and demo showing how to use Python SDK to easily transcribe the audio files.
+In this repository you will find examples and demos showing how to use **OCI Python SDK** to easily transcribe the audio files.

 ## Languages Supported
 * English